jeseyfried/xanthan-web.github.io/guides/getting-started.md

 - Edit `_config.yml` file to have the same `baseurl` as your repository name.
 - Commit your change with the green Commit button.

-### Enable GitHub Pages
+### Enable Your Website
 Now that your have your starter files, we just need to tell GitHub that you want to use your repository to build a website.
+This functionality is called `GitHub Pages`.
 - Click on the `Settings` tab in the upper right of the nav bar.
 - On the left, click the link for `Pages`.
 - Near the top, under the Build & Deployment section, under `Source`, the `Deploy from a Branch` should be selected.